 Another great tool in Facebook is Lists.
 Because a list can be made private, it’s a great secret weapon for watching your competitors!
 Although not a new feature, Facebook Ads are still a cost-effective way to get your message out.
 Though to be fruitful, you must have a deep understanding of your customer and a supremely valuable piece of content to give away for free!

-A social networking site at heart, LinkedIn is ideal for connecting and growing your business network.
+A social media network site at heart, LinkedIn is ideal for connecting and growing your business network.
 Think of LinkedIn as your very own public relations representative, albeit at a much lower cost!
 It’s a wonderful way to get your information in front of key decision makers.

 Use LinkedIn’s publishing tool (Pulse) to put out new as well as existing content from your website or blog.
 Find and connect with businesses that compliment your own.
 Start a referral system with a few strategic business partners.
 These are just a few ways to use LinkedIn to your advantage.